Chinese people in Egypt: Students

 Hui Muslim General Ma Bufang and his retinue including Ma Chengxiang moved to Egypt before being appointed as ambassador to Saudi Arabia.
 Exchanges were interrupted during the Cultural Revolution, but resumed in 1981; the group of ten sent from China to Al-Azhar that year included three Uyghurs, six Hui, and one Kazakh.
 By 1992, that number had reached thirty-four students, of whom twenty-eight were Uyghurs.
 As of 2006, there were about 300 international students from China in Egypt, of who the major portion were studying at Al-Azhar.
 China also provides scholarships to students at other universities, such as Cairo University; some students privately complain that the Chinese government prefers to sponsor those studying science and place various obstacles in the way of those studying religion.

 Migrant workers

 Chinese construction companies began making inroads in Egypt in the early 1980s, soon after the reform and opening up of China's economy; they were able to underbid local construction companies by importing labourers from China, despite high unemployment in Egypt.
 Chinese workers have a reputation for being skillful, diligent, and efficient.
 Dru C. Gladney states that the number of Chinese construction workers in Egypt peaked between 1985 and 1987, at about 10,000 people, but declined again to around 5,000 by 1992.
+The number of Chinese workers in Egypt fluctuated significantly from in the 21st century.
+In 2021, the number is 5,020.